-All tax-exempt organizations must pay estimated taxes on their unrelated business income if they expect their tax liability to be \$500 or more.
-Use Form 990-W, Estimated Tax on Unrelated Business Taxable Income for Tax-Exempt Organizations, to figure these amounts.
+All tax-exempt organizations must pay estimated taxes on their unrelated business income if they expect their CAUTION tax liability to be \$500 or more.

 Line 35c.
 Section 6033(e) Tax for Lobbying Expenditures

 If the organization checks "No" to line 35c, it is certifying that it wasn't subject to the notice and reporting requirements of section 6033(e) and that the organization had no lobbying and political expenditures potentially subject to the proxy tax.